Asynchronous Data Pipeline Architecture for HD Mapping & Spatial Processing

 corrected_ts = drift_model.apply_compensation(hw_ts)

-# Idempotency check via SHA-256 metadata hash
+# Idempotency / dedup via SHA-256 content hash

 frame_hash = hashlib.sha256(